NaelaAssaf/WebTech/md/04-php-intro.md

 m4_dnl -----------------------------------------------------------------------

 m4_exercise([[
-* Create a script which reverses and array.
+* Create a script which reverses an array.
-* Create a script which reverses and array and preserves the keys
+* Create a script which reverses an array and preserves the keys

 ```php
 $array = array(